How Kristin was the victim of MTV’s Laguna Beach and who the real villain is

 This was the conflict that spurred the entire trajectory of the show.
 Does Stephen like Kristin, or does he like Lauren?
 Tune in each week to see who he chooses.

 Anyone who re-watches this show will see that the answer was always obvious: he wanted Kristin.
 BUT we wanted him to like Lauren.
 And so did the producers.
 You see, Lauren had this undeniable girl-next-door quality.
 She’s was friendly, charming and kept to herself.
-She was the girl in that you’d discover that she was actually beautiful when you took off her glasses.
+She was the girl that, once you took her glasses off, you’d discover that she was actually beautiful.
 Who would’ve thunk?

 She was relatable.
 She was the girl that many of us saw ourselves in.
 She was not like the other girls™.